EvaMaeRey/readme2pkg/README.md

 -----

 # Part 2.
-Packaging and documentation 🚧 ✅
+Packaging and documentation 🚧 ✅ ()from readme

 ## Step i.
 Minimal requirements for github package.
 Have you: